Skip to content

 1.3 Restart DataFlux Func and Verify

-After completing all preparations, restart DataFlux Func.
+After completing all preparations, restart DataFlux Func

 import-ok.png

-2. Pre-execution Script Execution Details
+2. Details of Pre-run Script Execution

 Bash